jamesschoch/LazyTPP/README.md

 - Toggle Auto Pinball by using the "⟳" button to the right.
 	- Auto Pinball messages are sent when "The last pinball game achieved..." is detected in chat.
 - The dot indicator shows up on the pinball button when the last pinball game has finished and you can play again.
+- Hold shift while clicking + or - to increase/decrease your betting amount by 1000 instead of 100

 ## Notes/Planned
 - The permissions required to retrieve the Twitch API token currently require "email:read" permissions to access the currently logged in user's username because I haven't yet found a better way to do this